oChampz/oChampz/README.md

 - 👋 Hi, I’m @oChampz
-- 👀 I’m interested in Games
+- 👀 I’m interested in Games / Bots
-- 🌱 I’m currently learning how to make Discord-coustom-api
+- 🌱 I’m currently learning how to make Discord-Things
 - 📫 How to reach me Discord:oChampz#6666